The Weihrauch degree of finding Nash equilibria in multiplayer games: Roots of polynomials

 \subsection{Monic univariate polynomials}

-It is a well-known folklore result that given a monic polynomial, we can compute the unordered tuple of its complex roots (each appearing according to its multiplicity).
-As we have not found a good reference for this\footnote{We would appreciate an answer here: \url{https://mathoverflow.net/questions/401023/computing-the-complex-roots-of-a-monic-polynomial}}, we include a proof here for completeness.
+It is known since the dawn of computability theory that the fundamental theorem of algebra is constructive, more precisely, that given a monic polynomial with real (or complex) coefficients, we can compute the unordered tuple of its complex roots, each repeated according to its multiplicity.
+The latter formulation was established by Specker \cite{specker-fta}.

-First, we need to define the construction of a space of unordered tuples over a base space, and prove some properties.